Air Purifier Filters: Types, Maintenance, & Benefits

 What Are Your Primary Air Quality Concerns?

-Are you battling seasonal allergies, lingering pet odors, or worried about wildfire smoke?
 If allergies, asthma, or fine particulates are your main concern, prioritize an air purifier with a True HEPA filter.
 For smoke, cooking smells, or chemical sensitivities, a robust activated carbon filter is equally important.
 If germ control is a high priority, especially during flu season, you might consider an additional UV-C stage – always verifying it’s ozone-free.

 Room Size and Clean Air Delivery Rate (CADR)